UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 Perhaps the question we want to answer is:
 *_Which manufacturer has the highest mean sugar content?_*

-We found out in previous section using `.value_counts()` that there were 7 different manufacturers; “K”, “G”, “P”, “R”, “Q”, “N” and “A”.
+We found in module 1 using `.value_counts()` that there are 7 different manufacturers; “K”, “G”, “P”, “R”, “Q”, “N” and “A”.

 ``` python
 df['mfr'].value_counts()